 Widely used in automotive plastics, high-aspect-ratio (HAR®) talcs confer just the right balance of rigidity and impact strength, allowing manufacturers to make parts thinner and lighter, contributing to lowering overall vehicle weight.
 Likewise, our micro-lamellar talcs enhance permeability in rubber, improving the rolling resistance of tires and the fuel efficiency of the vehicle.

 In paints and coatings, talc is an ideal, natural solution for replacing less environment-friendly TiO2 and for improving the mechanical and optical properties of coatings.

 In agriculture, talc-based solutions can provide excellent natural alternatives to chemicals for protecting fruit from the sun’s rays and disease.
 They are ideal for organic farming.
-Talcs also make effective flow and anti-caking agents for fertilizers.
+Talcs also make the effective flow and anti-caking agents for fertilizers.

-Our market focus will continue to be towards providing increasingly specific natural, talc-based products to meet demand for lightweight and eco-friendly materials and enhanced energy efficiency.
+Our market focus will continue to be towards providing increasingly specific natural, talc-based products to meet the demand for lightweight and eco-friendly materials and enhanced energy efficiency.

 *Talc products are not available in the USA and Canada.
 Contact us for an alternative range.